zowe/community/Technical-Steering-Committee/coordinated-disclosure-details.md

 ## Step 3: Limited Public Disclosure

 This step is proposed to coordinate with the vendors using and supporting Zowe.
-At this stage we should notify all vendors with a Zowe conformant extension.
+At this stage we will notify all Vendors participating in the Zowe conformance program as either (a) a Zowe Conformant Support Provider or (b) a Zowe Conformant extension.

 ## Step 4: Full public disclosure